Panasonic GH1 vs GH3

-The Panasonic Lumix DMC-GH1 and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were announced, respectively, in March 2009 and September 2012.
+The Panasonic Lumix DMC-GH1 and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were revealed to the public, respectively, in March 2009 and September 2012.
 Both the GH1 and the GH3 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH1 has a resolution of 12 megapixel, whereas the GH3 provides 15.9 MP.
+The GH1 has a resolution of 12 megapixels, whereas the GH3 provides 15.9 MP.

 An illustration of the physical size and weight of the Panasonic GH1 and the Panasonic GH3 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH1 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH3 is notably larger (11 percent) than the Panasonic GH1.
 Moreover, the GH3 is substantially heavier (43 percent) than the GH1.
 It is noteworthy in this context that the GH3 is splash and dust-proof, while the GH1 does not feature any corresponding weather-sealing.